hayagrivan-km/Amplitude-Modulation/README.md

 AIM:

-To generate and detect the amplitude modulation and demodulation u s i n g S C I L A B and to calculate modulation index of AM.
+To generate and detect the amplitude modulation and demodulation using SCILAB and to calculate modulation index of AM.

 EQUIPMENTS REQUIRED